-BG: Tell us more about what inspired you to open your own nursery, while living overseas 10 years ago?
+OG: Tell us more about what inspired you to open your own nursery, while living overseas 10 years ago?

 KS: After leaving Dubai we were broke.
-I was working all hours; we had school fees to pay and I couldn’t find anywhere suitable to put my then 6 month old daughter.
-There were a couple of British nurseries but no where that was near the standard of what my son had experienced in Australia.
+I was working all hours; we had school fees to pay and I couldn’t find anywhere suitable to put my then 6-month-old daughter.
+There were a couple of British nurseries but nowhere that was near the standard of what my son had experienced in Australia.

 I had a huge amount of working and expat mum guilt at the time.
 At the time I had also befriended my now business partner, and although neither of us had had previous early years experience, through our joint passion as parents we were able to pull things together and start our own early childhood education business.

-Some of the surprises upfront, when Starfish Lane 1 opened in 2006, was how little regulations there actually were for opening a nursery.
+Some of the surprises up front, when Starfish Lane 1 opened in 2006, was how little regulations there actually were for opening a nursery.
 Rules didn’t exist, qualifications weren’t asked for.
 At the time it did make the job a lot easier.

 Despite the existence or not of any rules in the Middle East, we ensure all our nurseries are of Australian standard when it comes to qualifications, training, health and safety.

 The success of our first nursery lead to further branches opening in 2008, 2009 and 2010 in Qatar, all in equal partnership with my Qatari Partner.
 This year with a new Emirati Partner I’ve opened our first branch in the UAE.

-BG: What have been some of the challenges of running your business?
+OG: What have been some of the challenges of running your business?

 KS: For any new business out here (in the Middle East), there’s always a lot of work needed to understand exactly what is the system; how do you work with it, trying to get the answers you need.
 Coming from Australia I was used to a different work ethic.

 The country of Qatar is still very new, government departments are still working out how to do things best and sometimes this involves a lot of waiting for the right answer.
 I always acknowledge that I am here in this country (Qatar) as a guest and must abide by the laws.
 But sometimes this means a lot of patience is needed.
 There are differences in business practice that I would not expect to observe in Australia.
 Some lessons though you can only learn the hard way.

 Our 4th branch opened in 2010 and we had a 5-year contract in place but after 18 months, the landlord wanted the building back.
 We tried everything we could through the legal systems but despite everything that had been invested, our hands were tied and we were forced to close our branch.

-This was hugely disappointing for the parents in our community, and we know impacted on reputation as people do talk.
+This was hugely disappointing for the parents in our community, and we know impacted on our reputation as people do talk.
 People who have lived here a long time understand how these things can come about but newcomers can’t comprehend the difficulties and what goes on behind the scenes.
 It was a valuable reminder that despite our successes things can go wrong.

-BG: What have been the biggest positives of this experience?
+OG: What have been the biggest positives of this experience?

 KS: Being able to be my own boss is hugely important.
 I went through a difficult personal time in 2010, but as a newly single mother I knew I could personally sustain the lifestyle and income I needed to support my family and continue living in Doha.

 It has also meant I am able to employ over 100 women from all different nationalities.
 I firmly believe that all women deserve an education; I have been able to empower women and help in the community.
 But most importantly, success to me has meant I can focus on my passion which is working with my mentor Dr Catherine Hamlin and her Fistula Foundation in Addis Ababa, Ethiopia.

-BG: What words of advice can you give to others looking to pursue their business aspirations overseas?
+OG: What words of advice can you give to others looking to pursue their business aspirations overseas?

 I consider my Qatari Partner to also be a friend and we challenge each other which is great – I feel like my voice is heard.
 Some, of course, will only be interested in the money and demand a flat fee for their time.

 We pay them what they deserve for this, as well as give them the training and the tools to do their job properly.
-We do a lot of training with a focus on team work, but most importantly we make our staff feel empowered.
+We do a lot of training with a focus on teamwork, but most importantly we make our staff feel empowered.